afni/afni/doc/afni_sphinx/programs/3dLME_sphx.rst

        -mask MASK: Process voxels inside this mask only.
               Default is no masking.

+       -ML: Add this option if Maximum Likelihood is wanted instead of the default method, Restricted Maximum Likelihood (REML).

        -model FORMULA: Specify the terms of fixed effects for all explanatory, including quantitative, variables.
 The expression FORMULA with more